-Ljubica Slavković is the author, project manager and program curator at the Center for Cultural Decontamination.
+Ljubica Slavković is an author, project manager and program curator at the Center for Cultural Decontamination.

-Ljubica’s field of interest lies in the politics and production of space of contemporary Belgrade, as well as of Socialist Yugoslavia.
-Besides her work at CZKd, Ljubica is active as a researcher and associate journalist and has published over 100 articles and book chapters for domestic and foreign publications (Wohreveue, Magazyn Miasta, Mas Context, Dérive, Eurozine, Bratislavské superštruktúry, Bureau Savamala Belgrade, City Magazine Belgrade, Novi Magazin…).
-She was the Editor in Chief of the Belgrade edition of Swizz architectural magazine and research platform, Kamenzind (Camenzind) (2014 – 2017).
-On the 36th Salon of Architecture of Belgrade, she was awarded for architectural critique (2014).
+Ljubica is a graduated architect and PhD candidate at the Faculty of Architecture, University of Belgrade.
+Her field of interest lies in the politics and production of space in contemporary Belgrade, as well as that of Socialist Yugoslavia.
+Besides her work at CZKd, Ljubica is active as a researcher and has published over 100 articles and chapters for domestic and foreign publications (Wohreveue, Magazyn Miasta, Mas Context, Dérive, Eurozine, Bratislavské superštruktúry, Bureau Savamala Belgrade, City Magazine Belgrade, Novi Magazin…).
+She was the Editor in Chief of the Belgrade edition of Swiss architectural magazine and research platform, Kamenzind (Camenzind) (2014 – 2017).
+On the 36th Salon of Architecture of Belgrade, she received an awarded for architectural critique (2014).
 She is an author of the first architectural map of Belgrade, the Modernist map of Belgrade (2017), and the first architectural map of Skopje, the Modernist Skopje Map (2018) both produced by Blue Crow Media from London.
 She is a co-author of the animated movie “Our Belgrade Waterfront” (2015).

-Ljubica is a frequent guest lecturer at Belgrade visiting university programs (MIT Architecture, ETH Zurich, Hochschule Luzern, Karlsruhe University of Arts and Design, Royal Academy of Art The Hague, TU Delft…) and a speaker at various conferences such as the DIAGNOSE 1968/2018 (Critical Perspectives on the Legacy of Reform and Revolt in Architecture, Planning and Urbanism, Berlin 2018), Nonument!
+Presenting the development of modern Belgrade, with a special focus on informal practices and their role in the society, Ljubica is a frequent guest lecturer at the Belgrade visiting university programs (AA School of Architecture, MIT Architecture, ETH Zurich, Hochschule Luzern, Karlsruhe University of Arts and Design, Royal Academy of Art The Hague, TU Delft…).
+She was presenting at numerous conferences such as the DIAGNOSE 1968/2018 (Critical Perspectives on the Legacy of Reform and Revolt in Architecture, Planning and Urbanism, Berlin 2018), Nonument!
 (Symposium dedicated to hidden, abandoned, forgotten monuments of the 20th century, Prague, 2019); Captured Institutions (IFDT, Belgrade, 2018).
-She is the author and facilitator of several workshops (On Forgotten Monuments, The Map of Non-transparent Urbanism, The Reanimation of Architecture), while also guiding different Belgrade and Yugoslav landscape architectural tours (The Paths of Corruption, Belgrade on Water, Belgrade Informal, The Rise of Belgrade Modernism, Remembering Landscape – with Branislav Dimitrijević…).
+Ljubica is the author and facilitator of several workshops (On Forgotten Monuments, The Map of Non-transparent Urbanism, The Reanimation of Architecture), while also guiding different Belgrade and Yugoslav landscape architectural tours (The Paths of Corruption, Belgrade on Water, Belgrade Informal, The Rise of Belgrade Modernism, Remembering Landscape – with Branislav Dimitrijević…).
 She has worked as an architect in the architectural offices of Bolles+Wilson (Germany), the Archtic Studio and the DV:A studio (Belgrade).

-Ljubica is a member of Docomomo and INURA international networks, and the local ULUPUDS.
-Since 2014, she was also a core member of the civic initiative Ne da(vi)mo Beograd (Don’t let Belgrade d(r)own).
+Ljubica is a member of Docomomo international network, and the local ULUPUDS.
+She was also a core member of the civic initiative Ne da(vi)mo Beograd (Don’t let Belgrade d(r)own), started in 2014.